akbartus/Handwriting-Recognition-in-VR/README.md

 * Alphanumeric model (used in all examples).
 * Only letters models (16-bit and 32-bit floating-point types; see: "serverless" > "misc").

-### **Uses**
-It should be noted that this handwriting recognition repository and examples it contains can be used to create new game mechanics.
-For example:
-* In-game or in-application handwriting based challenge or level.
-* Language learning experiences.
-* Quizzes.
-* Others?

 ### **Instructions**
 The repository contains the following:
 * A-Frame based implementation (see: "serverless" > "a-frame-implementation" folder).
 It contains the last natural language processing (NLP) step (dividing into meaningful words).
 * Component for A-Frame (see: "serverless" > "a-frame-component" folder).
 It does not contain the last natural language processing (NLP) step (dividing into meaningful words).
 * Simple html implementation (see "serverless" > "simple-implementation" folder).
 It contains the last natural language processing (NLP) step (dividing into meaningful words).
-* A-Frame component with Google IME API (see "API" > "a-frame-component" folder).
+* A-Frame component with Google IME API (see "api" > "a-frame-component" folder).

 <b>To use A-Frame component (serveless one)</b>, please make sure to attach the following to <a-plane> element: <b>handwriting-recognition texture-painter id="drawingArea" class="clickable"</b>.
 Below sample code is provided:
 ```